nicolasjlln/ChallengeBackend/README.md

 The spotify auth is provided by us: (follows spotify web api.): it is located in `spotify_auth.py`.
 The flow ends with a call to `/auth/callback/` which will give you the necessary access tokens.
 To use it, we will provide you with the necessary: CLIENT_ID and CLIENT_SECRET.
 Feel free to move it and re-organise as you please, we expect a well organised and clean code.
+Keep in mind that we want an Authorization Code Flow to see how you handle user authorization.

 ## Tech Specifications